Beginner surfer riding a wave

 There are plenty of these waiting for you at our surf camp for beginners in Nicaragua

-At the end of the day, we make sure that all of our surf camps have fully stocked fridges anyway.
-This means you can look forward to rewarding yourself with some post-surf libations once you arrive.
-Let’s not beat around the bush though… abstaining from drinking does take a whole lot of commitment.
+Most of the surf camps have fully stocked fridges anyway.
+This means you can look forward to rewarding yourself with some post-surf drinks once you arrive.
+Let’s not beat around the bush though abstaining from drinking does take a whole lot of commitment.
 So if you think it’s an unnecessary sacrifice, try at the very least to implement a few of the things we’ve put on this list.

 Man running at sunrise